nodeftpd/nodeftpd/README.markdown

 Status
 ----

+To Do

+* Fire more events to allow customizations: directory changes, file uploads, etc

 Known issues

-* Still many places that should be paying attention to the asynchronous nature of I/O ...
-LIST, STOR, etc ...
-LIST is fixed now, but I'm going to fix the others before pushing
-* Still some quirkiness with data connections ... namely with long-running sessions
+* None at the moment

 These are known to work (or mostly work)

 * Passive data connection establishment
 * Non-passive data connection establishment
-* CWD (change working directory)
+* CWD - change working directory
-* DELE (delete file)
+* DELE - delete file
-* LIST (had to construct the list format programmatically because output from `ls -l` wasn't being processed by FireFTP)
+* LIST - had to construct the list format programmatically because output from `ls -l` wasn't being processed by FireFTP
-* MKD (make directory)
+* MKD - make directory
+* RMD - remove directory (and contents)
-* STOR (upload)
+* STOR - upload

 If a command is not listed, I probably haven't tested it yet.